Moonlight-Companies/gomodbus/README.md

 // InputRegisterValue alias represents an input register value type InputRegisterValue = uint16

+// ExceptionStatus represents the exception status returned by a device type ExceptionStatus byte
 ```

 This allows for more expressive and self-documenting code: